imohitparkash/imohitparkash/README.md

 ---

-# 💫 About Me:
+## 🌟 About Me:

+---

-🔭 I'm currently working on: **SolarScope**, a real-time Solar System dashboard built with Python, FastAPI, and Astropy
+🛰️ I'm currently working on: **SolarScope**, a real-time Solar System dashboard built with Python, FastAPI, and Astropy

+🎓 I'm also collaborating on: **Student Performance Predictor**, a rule-based academic performance estimation app built with Python and Flask

-👯 I'm looking to collaborate on: rule-based AI systems, ML classification experiments, and Android app projects
+🤝 I'm looking to collaborate on: rule-based AI systems, ML classification experiments, and Android app projects

-🌱 I'm currently learning: Java (deepening my fundamentals through coursework), and continuing to explore AI/ML
+🌱 I'm currently learning: Java and Python — deepening my fundamentals through **GeeksforGeeks** courses, and continuing to explore AI/ML

 💬 Ask me about: AI-assisted product design, Python backend development, or game dev in Unity

 ⚡ Fun fact: I write Punjabi poetry in my downtime

 ## 💻 Tech Stack: